icon-lab/pFLSynth/README.md

 <img src="0.png" width="600px"/>

-where in the left half T1- and T2-weighted images are in the Red and Green channels respectively, and in the left half FLAIR images are in the Red channel.
+where in the left half T1- and T2-weighted images are in the Red and Green channels respectively, and in the right half FLAIR images are in the Green channel.

 ## Federated training of pFLSynth